alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 > "How will it [the hypothetical NLP algorithm in one of our case studies] account for regional words and dialect?
 Slang terms?
 Cultural terms?
 Accessibility in different languages."

-These critical comments and considerations should not be isolated from the remarks outlined in previous themes or the positive recommendations raised by participants:
+These critical comments and considerations should not be isolated from the remarks outlined in previous themes or the following recommendations raised by participants:

 - *Distrust as a barrier to access and use*: historic forms of oppression, injustice, and discrimination partially explain why some individuals and groups have low levels of trust towards these technologies and the organisations that design, develop, and deploy them.
 - *Accountability through engagement*: the risks of harm and the likely benefits associated with DMHTs may not be shared equally by all groups.
 Inclusive stakeholder engagement is one mechanism by which oversight and accountability in the risk management process can be achieved.
 To paraphrase one participant, 'those on a design team should be a diverse, invested group, and diversity should not be tokenistic'.